F2A85-M fails to detect 24-32GB of RAM properly

 I can enable lots of additional debugging for RAM detection, but I cannot provide you with a binary that is pre-tested to boot f2a85-m to OS.
 So please get backup SPI parts or programming gear.

-#3 Updated by Daniel Kulesz almost 3 years ago
+#3 Updated by Daniel Kulesz about 3 years ago

 I got the gear (+1 spare chip) already, so I just some time for testing it.
 Can you provide me with a config that has the debug etc. enabled?